lsst-ts/ts_m2gui/doc/error-handling/error-handling.rst

   Reset the M2 GIS.

+After having pressed the **RESET** button, wait 2 minutes before restoring the system with the M2 Python GUI.

 Otherwise, if the M2 is on the level 3, usually, press and release the e-stop button would be enough.